Coldcard/firmware/docs/limitations.md

 - Coldcard will, by default, reject any txn that pays a fee of more than 10% of its total value to miners.
 This limit is a setting: 10% (default), 25%, 50% or 'no limit'.
-- Fees over 5% (was 1%) are warnings only.
+- Fees over 5% (was 1%) are shown as warnings.

 # Developer / Source Code